nocodb/nocodb/packages/noco-docs/content/en/engineering/playwright.md

 - All tests are independent of each other.
 - Each test starts with a fresh project with a fresh sakila database(option to not use sakila db is also there).
-- Each test creates a new user and logs in with that user.
+- Each test creates a new user(email as `user@nocodb.com`) and logs in with that user to the dashboard.

 Caveats:

-- Some stuffs are shared i.e, users, plugins etc. So be catious while writing tests.
+- Some stuffs are shared i.e, users, plugins etc. So be catious while writing tests touching that.
 A fix for this is in the works.
-- In test, we prefix email and project with its id, which will be deleted after the test is done.
+- In test, we prefix email and project with the test id, which will be deleted after the test is done.

 ### What to test

 - UI verification.
 This includes verifying the state of the UI element, i.e if the element is visible, if the element has a particular text etc.
-- Test should verify a user flow.
+- Test should verify all user flow.
 A test has a default timeout of 60 seconds.
-If a test is taking more than 60 seconds, it is a sign that the test should be broken down into smaller tests
+If a test is taking more than 60 seconds, it is a sign that the test should be broken down into smaller tests.
-- Deciding what
+- Test should also verify all the side effects the feature(i.e. On adding a new column type, should verify column deletion as well) will have, and also error cases.
-todo: add more
+- Test name should be descriptive.
+It should be easy to understand what the test is doing by just reading the test name.

 ### Playwright

 - Playwright is a nodejs library for automating chromium, firefox and webkit.
 - For each test, a new browser context is created.
 This means that each test runs in a new incognito window.
-In test `page` is provided by playwright where you can do all the actions.
 - For assertion always use `expect` from `@playwright/test` library.
 This library provides a lot of useful assertions, which also has retry logic built in.

 ## Page Objects

 - Page objects are used to abstract over the components/page.
 This makes the tests more readable and maintainable.
 - All page objects are in `tests/playwright/pages` folder.
 - All the test related code should be in page objects.
-This makes the tests more readable and maintainable.
 - Methods should be as thin as possible and its better to have multiple methods than one big method, which improves reusability.

 The methods of a page object can be classified into 2 categories: